 GENERAL Distr.
-Original: ENGLISH
+ENGLISH only

-COMMUNICATION RECEIVED FROM THE PERMANENT MISSION OF AUSTRALIA ON BEHALF OF THE MEMBER STATES OF THE NUCLEAR SUPPLIERS GROUP
+COMMUNICATION RECEIVED FROM THE PERMANENT MISSION OF THE NETHERLANDS ON BEHALF OF THE MEMBER STATES OF THE NUCLEAR SUPPLIERS GROUP

-- 1. The Director General has received a letter dated 13 August 1997 from the Permanent Mission of Australia to the Agency on behalf of the Member States of the "Nuclear Suppliers Group (NSG)".
-Attached to this letter was a paper entitled "The Nuclear Suppliers Group: Its origins, role and activities" - 2.
-The purpose of the letter and the attached paper is to provide detailed background to the origins of guidelines that govern the export of items exclusively for nuclear use and the export of nuclear related dual-use items and technologies.
-These guidelines were published by the Agency in documents INFCIRC/254/Rev.3/Part 1 and INFCIRC/254/Rev.2/Part 2/Mod.1. - 3.
-In the light of the wish expressed at the end of the letter, the texts of the paper and of its annexes are attached hereto.
+- 1. The Director General has received a letter dated 4 April 2000 from the Permanent Mission of the Netherlands to the Agency on behalf of Member States of the "Nuclear Suppliers Group" (NSG)2.
+Attached to this letter is an updated version of a paper entitled "The Nuclear Suppliers Group: Its Origins, Roles and Activities".
+The original version of the paper was issued as INFCIRC/539 on 15 September 1997. - 2.
+In the light of the wish expressed at the end of the letter, the revised version of the paper, attached hereto, is being circulated to Member States of the IAEA as INFCIRC/539/Rev.1.